Eye color: Green

 Green eyes probably result from the interaction of multiple allelic variants of OCA2 and other genes.
 They may have been present in southern Siberia during the Bronze Age.

 Green is the rarest human eye color, seen in about 2% of all people worldwide.
-Green eyes are most common in Northern, Western, and Central Europe.
 Around 8–10% of men and 18–21% of women in Iceland and 6% of men and 17% of women in the Netherlands have green eyes.
-Ireland is generally regarded as having the highest percentage of green eyed people in the world followed by Scotland, although the exact percentage is relatively unknown due to a lack of major research.
-Among European Americans, green eyes are most common among those of recent Celtic and Germanic ancestry, about 16%.
-Globally, however, green is considered the rarest natural eye color; only 2% of the world's population have it.

-The green color is caused by the combination of: 1) an amber or light brown pigmentation in the stroma of the iris (which has a low or moderate concentration of melanin), and 2) a blue shade created by the Rayleigh scattering of reflected light.
-Green eyes contain the yellowish pigment lipochrome.
+The green color is caused by the combination of: 1) An iris containing the yellowish pigment lipochrome and 2) a blue shade created by the Rayleigh scattering of reflected light.